verivital/behaverify/REPRODUCIBILITY/2023_SEFM/README.md

 These tests run using the code version found in ./src/v6_paper_last_second_fix The version in v6.5_input_recheck is identical to the total_v3 version in v6, except that it uses IVAR instead of a VAR in some places.
 Performance is very similar, but slightly favors the VAR variation.

+make sure to have permission to run docker docker might not be able to create a folder in some drives